 It’s a given that teachers are active on social media.
 We recently reported educator-related social media trends in our Digital Trends in the Education Market Report, previously showed you the top posts they engaged with, and have provided tips for social media marketing in this webinar.
-We recently dug a little deeper on the topic and surveyed teachers about their social media preferences.* Here are a few of the responses that challenged our assumptions.
+We often survey teachers about their media preferences.
+Here are a few responses about social media that challenged our assumptions.
 We thought you might be surprised as well.

 We conducted an online survey* to 732 teachers.
 Here’s what the group looked like:

 - 39% teach in elementary schools, 21% in middle schools, and 38% in high schools

 - 34% teach in urban schools, 41% in suburban schools, and 24% in small towns/rural areas

 Surprise #1: Social media and teacher tenure

 Millennials and social media.
 Social media and millennials.
 It seems that joining the two terms together is practically required by law.
 I have to admit, I was certain that nearly all the survey respondents would skew toward early career.
 As it turns out, while there was a significant millennial presence among respondents, with 41% reporting 1-10 years of experience, the majority – 59% – have been teaching more than 11 years.
 In fact, a whopping 42% have been teaching 16 or more years!